Jared Veldheer: Denver Broncos

-On March 23, 2018, Veldheer was traded to the Denver Broncos for a 2018 sixth round pick.
+On March 23, 2018, Veldheer was traded to the Broncos for a 2018 sixth round pick.
 He started 12 games at right tackle, missing four games with a knee injury.

 New England Patriots

 On May 13, 2019, Veldheer signed with the New England Patriots on a one-year deal.
 On May 21, 2019, just a week after signing with the Patriots, Veldheer announced his retirement from the NFL; the Patriots used his roster spot to sign Gunner Olszewski.
 He was subsequently placed on the reserve/retired list by the team, but was waived from the list on November 26, 2019, after expressing interest in playing again.

-Green Bay Packers
+Green Bay Packers (first stint)

 On November 27, 2019, Veldheer was claimed off waivers by the Green Bay Packers.
 He was reinstated from the reserve/retired list on November 29, and the team received a roster exemption for him.
 He was activated on December 9, 2019.
 He saw his first action as a Packer on December 23 during a Week 16 victory over the Minnesota Vikings.
 On December 29, during a Week 17 victory over the Detroit Lions, Veldheer stepped in at right tackle when starter Bryan Bulaga left the game with a concussion and did not return.

 On September 21, 2020, Veldheer announced his retirement again despite receiving a contract offer from the Dallas Cowboys.